Hydrodynamics with triangular point group: Introduction

-In particular, we consider the hydrodynamics of fluids with threefold rotational symmetry and reflection symmetry---e.g., an electron fluid in a material with a Fermi surface with the symmetry of an equilateral triangle.
-The corresponding point group is known as ``$32$'' in crystallographic notation, or $\dsix$ (the dihedral group of order six) in mathematical notation.
-We will use the latter notation herein; see \cref{tab:notations}.
-Importantly, $\dsix$ is the simplest point group that \textit{(i)} is naturally realized in two-dimensional crystals and \textit{(ii)} breaks spatial inversion symmetry.
+The families of microscopic Hamiltonians compatible with such triangular point group are detailed in Sec.~\ref{sec:ITsymmetry}, where we also discuss the roles of inversion and time-reversal symmetries.
 Our goal is to understand what hydrodynamic consequences follow from the explicit breaking of inversion symmetry upon reducing from continuous to discrete rotational symmetry.
 For example, do new terms appear in the constitutive relations for the current and stress tensor?
 Can new hydrodynamic phenomena arise that would be forbidden in isotropic fluids?

-Answering these questions affirmatively, we show that a Fermi liquid with $\dsix$ point group exhibits one new hydrodynamic coefficient that---to the best of our knowledge---has not yet been identified in the literature, outside of a technical companion paper to this one \cite{huangfuture}.
-One simple consequence of this new hydrodynamic coefficient is that, if the electron fluid is placed in a background electric field $E$, shear stresses $\stress{xy}=\stress{yx}$ or $\stress{xx}=-\stress{yy}$ will form proportional to $E$.
+Answering these questions affirmatively, we show that a Fermi liquid with $\dsix$ point group exhibits one new hydrodynamic coefficient that---to the best of our knowledge---has not yet been identified in the literature, outside of a technical companion piece to this paper \cite{huangfuture}.
+One simple consequence of this new hydrodynamic coefficient is that placing the electron fluid in a background electric field $E$ produces shear stresses $\stress{xy}=\stress{yx}$ or $\stress{xx}=-\stress{yy}$ proportional to $E$.
 This is reminiscent of the classical theory of piezoelectricity; in the context of the mechanics of solids with $\dsix$ point group, such a term relating stress to electric field indeed appears in the constitutive relations.
-However, in the setting of electron fluids, the shear stress need not be associated with a mechanical deformation of the ions.
-Instead, shear stress is associated with the (approximately) conserved momentum of the electrons moving inside a fixed crystal lattice.
+However, in the setting of electron fluids, the shear stress need not be associated with a mechanical deformation of the ions , but rather with the (approximately) conserved momentum of the electrons moving inside a fixed crystalline lattice.
 Put more formally, in a piezoelectric solid, rotational symmetry is spontaneously broken; in the electron liquid, it is explicitly broken.
-An important consequence of this subtle difference is that the electron fluid's ``piezo" effect is \emph{entropy producing} (i.e. dissipative), in contrast to other recently developed theories of anisotropic systems \cite{Mabillard_2020,Mabillard_2021}.
+An important consequence of this subtle difference is that the electron fluid's ``piezo" effect is \emph{entropy producing} (i.e. dissipative), in contrast to other recently developed theories of anisotropic systems \cite{Mabillard_2020, Mabillard_2021}.